LorenJade/WD-Lingon-TD21-Midterms/readme.md

 <!-- TODO: To be changed -->
 <!-- The following are just sample -->
 The repository is a portfolio/personal website showcasing Loren's works, from artwork to a showreel exhibiting her abilities in animation and video editing.
 A comprehensive resume with Loren's education history, accomplishments, abilities, and social media accounts is also included, along with interactive hover buttons and animations.
-The goal of this one-page portfolio, which was created using HTML and CSS, is to highlight the works in question and transform your resume into an eye-catching and functional website.
+The goal of this one-page website, which was created using HTML and CSS, is to highlight the works in question and transform her resume into an eye-catching and functional website.

 ### Key Components